 How much do they cover per year?

 Does it include annual health checks?

 Cat collars and tags are another option, the downside is that they can slip off and/or become snagged on things like tree branches.
 It is now possible to buy collars with your cat’s name and a phone number embroidered into the collar, which saves adding a tag.

 Outdoor cats should wear a GPS tracker.

 Other important information

 While this article has focused on products, it is also important to make a list of services.
-This list should be located in an easy to reach place such as your refrigerator.
-Contacts include:
+Locate the list in an easy to reach place, such as your refrigerator, contacts include:

 Pet poisons hotline